 How to Fix a Bad Haircut – Read This Before Freaking OutApril 06, 2020

-Our first tip for how to fix a bad haircut is simple: Don’t panic!
-After getting what you think is a bad haircut, James’ first piece of advice is to live with it for a few days.
-“What you got from your haircut may not be what you originally had hoped for, but this might be that chance for an impromptu change,” he says.
+Don’t panic.
+Give yourself some time to get used to your new look and you may find that it not only grows on you, but that you even like it.
+“What you got from your haircut may not be what you originally had hoped for, but this might be that chance for an impromptu change,” says James.
 “Play with it, change up your style, buy a new shirt or put on a bold lip color — see what happens.”

-Our third tip for how to fix a bad haircut is to incorporate regular visits to the salon.
-James also recommends making a plan with a goal in mind.
-“If there is a look you want, make a plan and start growing toward that goal,” he says.
+Making a plan for how you can get your hair from its current state to the hair you want can give you peace of mind — there is a light at the end of the tunnel!
+“If there is a look you want, make a plan and start growing toward that goal,” says James.
 “Micro-trims are amazing!
 Find a stylist you trust and make subtle tweaks here and there to get your hair back into the shape you want.”

-Avoid trying a different stylist with every salon visit.
-First of all, it’s exhausting, and it could throw off your style even more.
-James reminds us, “We all have a million different ways to get to that same result and one may contradict the other.
+The key to ensuring a good haircut every time is to find a stylist you trust, and stick to them.
+James reminds us: “We all have a million different ways to get to that same result and one may contradict the other.
 One stylist’s technique may throw off the others, ending in a bad haircut.
 If you are looking for a new stylist, book a consultation or a blowout and see if you have the same vision.”